 Tea has been consumed for its great medicinal and health benefits since ancient times.
 In fact, tea is the second most widely consumed beverage after water.

-Research shows that the polyphenolic compounds present in green and black tea have numerous health benefits, including the prevention of many chronic diseases such as cancer, diabetes, arthritis and cardiovascular diseases, stroke, and obesity.
+Research shows that the polyphenolic compounds present in green and black tea have numerous health benefits, including the prevention of many chronic diseases such as cancer, diabetes, arthritis, cardiovascular diseases, stroke, and obesity.

 In addition, tea possesses significant antioxidative, anti-inflammatory, antimicrobial, anticarcinogenic, antihypertensive, neuroprotective, cholesterol-lowering, and thermogenic properties.

 If all these scientific terms are giving you a headache, just understand that tea is highly beneficial to our well being.

 Flower tea can be beneficial to our body and mind as it is rich in antioxidants and vitamins such as Vitamin B, C, and E.

 For ladies, drinking flower tea can also help nourish your skin and help prevent acne.
 Regular drinking can make you look fresh and radiant.
 Some other medicinal values of flower tea include increasing sweat, metabolism rate, and eliminating body fat.

 As blooming tea is made of a variety of dried flowers.
 The benefits of drinking blooming tea vary depending on the type of flowers that are handsewn into your tea ball.